kriegerm/Fasta_file_editing/README.md

 # Fasta_file_editing
-Scripts for editing Python Files
+Scripts for editing FASTA and GB Files